Folkert

 ntpd-rs

-ntpd-rs is an implementation of NTP completely written in Rust, with a focus on exposing a minimal attack surface.
-In this blog post the process of implementing a new open-source version of the Network Time Protocol is explained.
+ntpd-rs is an open-source implementation of the Network Time Protocol completely written in Rust, with a focus on exposing a minimal attack surface.
+This video explains how ntpd-rs brings NTP into the modern era.

-The project originates from ISRG's Prossimo, as part of their mission to achieve memory safety for the Internet's most critical infrastructure.
-Prossimo funded the initial development of the NTP client and server, and NTS support.
+The project was initially funded by ISRG's Prossimo, as part of their mission to achieve memory safety for the Internet's most critical infrastructure.
 The NTP initiative page on Prossimo's website tells the story.

 Roc